skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 ## 📝 **Abstract**

-Provide a short paragraph (4–6 sentences) summarizing:

-- The problem you addressed
-- Your approach
-- Key results
-- The significance of your findings

-This should be a standalone “TL;DR” of your project.

 Modern cities face a tension between traffic monitoring needs and privacy concerns.
 This project explores vehicle tracking in urban zones by fusing perimeter vision with encrypted-camera side-channel signals.
 We leverage entry/exit detections from edge cameras (YOLOv8 + ByteTrack + OSNet ReID for multi-camera association) and interior motion cues inferred from WiFi packet traces (LSTM-based bitrate analysis) to estimate vehicle counts, locations, and dwell times without direct observation of private feeds.
 Implemented in the CARLA simulator with Mininet-WiFi emulation, our Kalman-filter fusion system tracks multiple vehicles through realistic urban scenarios, achieving trajectory estimates within acceptable error bounds while operating near real-time.
-Results demonstrate that side-channel data can meaningfully augment visual tracking when carefully synchronized and fused, opening a new avenue for privacy-conscious urban sensing—though with important caveats about appearance variability, temporal alignment, and ethical deployment.
+Results demonstrate that side-channel data can meaningfully augment visual tracking when carefully synchronized and fused, opening a new avenue for privacy-conscious urban sensing, though with important caveats about appearance variability, temporal alignment, and ethical deployment.

 ---